 - Safety: Everyone has your back, including campus police, desk attendants, security cameras, roommates, and residential assistants.
 In an emergency scenario, at least one person can get you the help you need.

-- Transition to independence: If your first year of college coincides with your first year living away from your parents, you might enjoy on-campus housing as a transition into independence.
+- Transition to independence: If your first year of college coincides with your first year living away from your parents, you might enjoy on-campus housing as you transition into independence.

 What are the downsides to living on campus?

-- The cost of room and board: Room and board is not cheap, and many students can find off-campus housing that is more affordable and more comfortable than a dorm room is.
+- The cost of room and board: Room and board is not cheap, and many students can find off-campus housing that is more affordable and more comfortable than a dorm room.

 - Monotony: When the novelty wears off, campus life can seem tired and stifling.
 You may get bored of being around the same people, going to similar events, and spending most of your time on campus.